duncanleung/duncanleung.com/src/drafts/2020-02-15-serverless-securing-authenticate-lambda-api-endpoints.md

 ## API Accessibility Concepts

 - APIs in a system will have different levels of accessibility
+  - Public APIs
-- you have the authenticated APIs that require the user to be authenticated first
+  - authenticated APIs that require the user to be authenticated first
     - APIs that typically update the system state on a user's behalf
       - User Profile
       - Place orders
+  - Internal API
+    - Used by microservices
+    - Not to be consumed by client app

 ## secure APIs in API Gateway with API Keys